A-Prion-Disease/GnosisGLFrameWork/README.md

 - Dynamic Rendering using OpenGL,
 - Usable Framework (Though not great)
 - TextureAtlas Capabilities (For Spritesheets),
-- Ability to stretch Width & Height (needs modification due to new texture system)
+- Ability to stretch Width & Height

   **Dependencies:**